bevyengine/rfcs/replication_concepts.md

 // applied and applied in the right order.
 *state[n+1] = s;
 ```
-How do you even build prediction and reconciliation out of this?

-Messages are the right tool for when you really do want explicit request-reply interactions or for global alerts like players joining or leaving.
-They just don't cut it as a general tool.
-Even if you were to avoid littering send and receive calls everywhere (i.e., collect and send in batches), messages don't compress as well as inputs or state.
+Messages are great for when you want explicit request-reply interactions and global alerts like players joining or leaving.
+They just don't cut it as a replication mechanism for real-time games.
+Even if you avoided send and receive calls everywhere (i.e., collect and send in batches), messages don't compress as well as inputs or state.

 # Latency
-Networking a game simulation so that players who live in different locations can play together is an unintuitive problem.
-No matter how we physically connect their computers, they most likely won't be able to exchange data within one simulation step.
+Networking is hard because we want to let players who live in different countries play together *at the same time*, something that special relativity tells us is [strictly impossible][2]... unless we cheat.

-## Lockstep
+### Lockstep
-The simplest form of online multiplayer is lockstep.
-All clients simply block until they have everything needed to execute the next simulation step.
-This delay is fine for most turn-based games but feels awful for real-time games.
+The simplest solution is to concede to the universe with grace and have players stall until they've received whatever data they need to execute the next simulation step.
+Blocking is fine for most turn-based games but it just doesn't cut it for real-time games.

-## Local Input Delay
+### Adding Local Input Delay
-A partial solution is for each client to delay the local player input for some number of simulation steps, trading a small amount of responsiveness for more time to receive remote info.
-Doing this also reduces the perceived latency between players.
-Under stable network conditions, the game will run smoothly, but it still stutters when the window is missed.
+The first trick we can pull is have each player delay their own input for a bit, trading responsiveness for more time to receive the incoming data.

+Our brains are pretty lenient about this, so we can actually *reduce* the latency between players.
+Two players in a 1v1 match actually could experience simultaneity if each delayed their input by half the round-trip time.

+This trick has powered the RTS genre for decades.
+With a large enough input delay and a stable connection, the game will run smoothly.
+However, there's still a problem because the game stutters whenever the window is missed.
+This leads to the next trick.

 > determinism + lockstep + local input delay = delay-based netcode

-## Predict and Reconcile
-A more elegant way to hide the input latency is local prediction.

-Instead of blocking, clients can substitute any missing information with reasonable guesses (often reusing the previous value) and just run the simulation.
-Guessing removes the need to wait, removing perceived input lag, but what if the guesses are wrong?
+### Predict-Reconcile
+Instead of blocking, what if players just guess the missing data and keep going?
+Doing that would let us avoid stuttering, but then we'd have to deal with guessing incorrectly.

-Well, what a client can do later is restore its simulation to the last verified state and redo the mispredicted steps with the correct info.
+Well, when the player finally has that missing remote data, what they can do is restore their simulation to the previous verified state, update it with the received data, and then re-predict the remaining steps.

-This retroactive correction is called **rollback** or **reconciliation** and with a high simulation rate and good visual smoothing, it's practically invisible.
-Adding local input delay reduces the amount of rollback.
+This retroactive correction is called **rollback** or **reconciliation**, and it ensures that players never desync *too much*.
+Honestly, it's practically invisible with a high tick rate and good visual smoothing.
+(Apparently it's been around since [1996][3].)

+With prediction, input delay is no longer needed, but it's still useful.
+Reducing latency reduces how many steps players need to re-simulate.

 > determinism + predict-rollback + local input delay (optional) = rollback netcode

+### Selective Prediction
 Once again, determinism is an all or nothing deal.
 If you predict, you predict everything.

 State transfer has the flexibility to predict only *some* things, letting you offload expensive systems onto the server.
 Games like *Rocket League* still predict everything, including other clients (the server re-distributes their inputs along with game state so that this is more accurate).
 However, most games choose not to do this.
 It's more common for clients to predict only what they control and interact with.